 Residence halls were designed to build community — which presents us with a challenge this upcoming year as we seek to promote public health and well-being.
 Lounge spaces within traditional residence halls will be configured differently this year to allow for physical distancing.
 Community kitchens will not be available for use for the foreseeable future.
 Laundry rooms will be outfitted with hand washing or sanitizing supplies and will have guidelines posted for physical distancing.
 We encourage you to navigate hallways with care, being sure to maintain 6 feet of distance between yourself and your fellow residents.

 Enhanced cleaning protocols will be implemented in all shared spaces, and you may be asked to wipe down some spaces after use.
 Every shared bathroom, lounge and community kitchen will have a maximum occupancy sign.

 Regarding visitors: Students may visit friends in other residences (and they must wear face coverings while doing so).
 Please note that residence hall lounges are restricted to residents of that hall, except for lounges designated as study spaces.
 Students will be limited to a ratio of one guest (who is a Kenyon student) per resident.
 Overnight guests are allowed under these guidelines: They must be a Kenyon student (no external visitors); the number of people in your room must not exceed the ratio of one guest per resident.

 To protect our community, including our local neighbors, students in residence must agree to remain in Knox County for all nonessential travel.
-We also ask that students limit their travel within the county as much as possible.
+Requests to leave Knox County for essential reasons, e.g. medical appointments, must be sent to Dean of Students Robin Hart Ruthenbeck (firstname.lastname@example.org) as far in advance as possible, and at least 48 hours prior to the intended travel.
+We also ask that students limit their non-essential travel within the county as much as possible.